20 Bad Auto Habits Your Mechanic Wants You to Stop Doing

 On cars and trucks made after that date, a “Check Engine” or “Service Engine Soon” along with other warning lights can indicate a problem with just about anything, including your oil, cooling system, engine, transmission, brakes, electrical accessories — even your entertainment system.

 If you ignore the warning lights or dash messages, you risk serious damage to engine or transmission, costing thousands.
 When a warning light or message appears, get your vehicle checked as soon as possible by your mechanic.
-Here’s what to do if a warning light comes on.

 Waiting Too Long On Routine Maintenance